Gua Tempurung in Gopeng is the largest known cave system of numerous limestone hills surrounding Ipoh!

 - Torchlight is optional

-If you plan to take on the any of the last two tours (Tour 3 and 4), you will get wet so in addition to the above items, you will need:
+If you plan to take on any of the last two tours (Tour 3 and 4), you will get wet so in addition to the above items, you will need:

 - Long sleeve shirt (instead of T-shirt)